HOPE FOR THE JOURNEY CONFERENCE

 Formerly the Empowered to Connect Conference

-Building on knowledge and experience gained over the past 10 years, Show Hope’s Empowered to Connect Conference is being recast and retooled as the Hope for the Journey Conference.
+Building on the knowledge and experience gained over the past 10 years, Show Hope’s Empowered to Connect Conference will premiere on Friday, April 9, 2021, as the new Hope for the Journey Conference.

 Hope for the Journey Conference & Simulcast